SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-103/01-data-structures/03-heap/01-heap.md

             largest = rightChild;
         }

-        // If the current index is not equal to the largest, that means the heap property is violated.
+        // If the current index is not equal to the largest, the heap property is violated.
 Needs to swap them. if (largest != index) {
             swap(index, largest);
             heapifyDown(largest);